elenasacristan/treebooks/README.md

 ### Favourites app

-The user can add/remove the book that he/she wants to the list of favourites by clicking the heart icon on the pages all_books and detail.
+The user can add/remove the book that he/she wants to the list of favourites by clicking the heart icon on the pages all_books.html and detail.html.

 Then the user can see all the favourites books if he clicks on "See your favourites" on the user profile page.

 ### Search app

-This app will allow the user to search for a book based on the title name or author name.
+This app will allow the user to search for a book based on the book's title or author name.

 The search box is displayed at the top of the navbar and it is visible from all pages.

-The books that contain the word entered in the title or in the name of the author will be displayed and will be sorted by score descending.
+The books that contain the word entered in the search box either in the title or in the name of the author will be displayed and will be sorted descending by score.

 ### Other features available from all pages